hsfl/cosmos-installer/README.md

 Usage: agent [ list | dump [soh, beat, ###] | node_name agent_name "request [ arguments ]" ]

 ```
-this means you're set.
-COSMOS/core has been installed in your linux box.
+if you see this line out of the agent command then you're set.
+COSMOS/core has been installed in your linux/macOS box.